 4. Deduct your student loan interest

-This will save you $625 annually, assuming you fall into the 24 percent federal income tax bracket, said tax expert, Bob Meighan, vice president of TurboTax, in an interview.
+This will save you over $625 annually, assuming you fall into the 24 percent federal income tax bracket, said tax expert, Bob Meighan, vice president of TurboTax, in an interview.
 “You can claim this deduction as long as the loan is in your name (or your spouse's if filing jointly) even if somebody else paid the interest — regardless of who that is.”

 5. Get help from your employer